-"changed practice based on well tested evidence whose value to society exceeds the cost of enquiry" (Roux et al. 2010).
-The researchers described the goals in more detail (Figure 2):
+"changed practice based on well tested evidence whose value to society exceeds the cost of enquiry"

+(Roux et al. 2010).
+The researchers described the goals in more detail (Figure 1):

 The challenge for the research consortium is to deliver high quality research that results in outputs that lead to managers making better decisions, leading to lasting change and adaptation pathways.
 The ultimate aim is sustainable natural resource management in regions that are well adapted to climate change.
-To get there, we need to provide a lasting boost to the capacity of planners in regional bodies to respond to change; we need to create a situation where planning with climate change in mind is mainstreamed.
-We need to integrate and synthesise a diverse set of data and knowledge that crosses discipline boundaries, to provide succinct message that RBs can relate and communicate.
-We also need to provide ways to convey messages that lead to adaptation pathways (not too negative).
-The research must be useful for NRM groups, but also high quality and interesting research.
+To get there, we need to provide a lasting boost to the capacity of planners in regional NRM bodies to respond to change - we need to create a situation where planning with climate change considerations are mainstreamed.
+We need to integrate and synthesise a diverse set of data and knowledge that crosses discipline boundaries, to provide succinct message that NRM regional bodies can relate to and communicate.
+We also need to provide ways to convey messages that lead to adaptation pathways.
+The research must be of high quality, interesting and useful for NRM groups.
 We would also like to maintain or develop successful cross-disciplinary working relationships that can continue into the future.